dolph/ussher/README.md

 `ussher` aims to provide a backend for `sshd`'s [`AuthorizedKeysCommand` option](https://man.openbsd.org/sshd_config.5#AuthorizedKeysCommand), by remotely sourcing SSH `authorized_keys`.
+In short:

 > `AuthorizedKeysCommand`: Specifies a program to be used to look up the user's public keys.
 The program must be owned by root, not writable by group or others and specified by an absolute path.
-Arguments to `AuthorizedKeysCommand` accept the tokens described in the TOKENS section.
-If no arguments are specified then the username of the target user is used.
 >
 > The program should produce on standard output zero or more lines of authorized_keys output. `AuthorizedKeysCommand` is tried after the usual